 The parts on descriptive statistics are taken from the first three chapters of the textbook Ross, Introductory statistics, Academic press, 2010, ISBN 9780123743886 (marked by PS in the lectures calendar).
-Students enrolled in the course can download these chapters of the italian edition through authentication using their academic credentials.
+These chapters (from the italian edition) can be downloaded through authentication using the previously described credentials.

 The remaining part course is mainly based on the following textbook: Ross, S., Introduction to Probability and Statistics for Engineers and Scientists, Academic press, 2014, ISBN 978-0-12-394811-3 (marked by RPS in the lectures calendar).

 The course explains the topics listed in the lecture calendar.